-In the press reports surrounding the release of the energy white paper there appeared to be two parallel universes in existence -- one concerned with dangerous climate change and another concerned with satisfying Asia’s demand for energy.
+In the press reports surrounding the release of the energy white paper there appeared to be two parallel universes in existence — one concerned with dangerous climate change and another concerned with satisfying Asia’s demand for energy.

 Nikki Williams, head of the Australian Coal Association, perhaps best illustrated the latter.
 She stated to The Sydney Morning Herald in relation to the energy white paper:

-''We are pleased that it recognises Australia’s position as a global energy supplier.
+”We are pleased that it recognises Australia’s position as a global energy supplier.
 Australia’s coal is lifting people out of poverty and is an essential input to the nation-building infrastructure in developing economies.”

 For those deeply concerned about climate change, Williams probably invokes feelings of disgust and revulsion.
 But when you look at the IEA forecasts of what it expects to happen in China and India based on present government policies and energy economics, you come to appreciate where she’s coming from.